thuya-cms/thuya-cms.github.io/docs/development/controller.md

 export default new HelloWorldController();
 ```

-With this controller in place, if there is a `GET` call to the `/hello-world` url of the application, the "Hello world." text will be returned.
+With this controller in place, if there is a `GET` call to the `/hello-world` URL of the application, the "Hello world." text will be returned.